 This course poses three questions for Interns to consider and explore: What is the function of schooling?
 How do we learn?
-And what is the role of teacher and student within our communities and society?
+And what are the roles of teachers and students within our communities and society?
 In addressing these questions, Interns will read the works of predominant educational philosophers and theorists and explore their own experiences and preconceptions.
 To grapple with these fundamental questions related to the profession, Interns will rely both on critical dialogue and reflective writing exercises.
 By the conclusion of this course, each Intern will articulate, in writing, their own responses to our core questions as part of a larger description of their philosophy of education.